Last Updated on

 The Simba mattress is a medium-firm mattress which is typical for most “one mattress fits all” propositions.
 If I had to put this in numbers, on a scale from 0 to 10 with 10 being very firm, Simba would be a 6.5.
 This is slightly less firm compared to the Eve mattress.
 The combination of memory foam and pocket springs provide excellent support, especially for those who sleep on their side or back, but also creates a very comfortable environment that will allow you to sleep well.
 For stomach sleepers, depending on your weight, you might feel a bit more pressure than a normal memory foam mattress but this will only happen if you are lighter in weight.
 This is not the case for me!

 The memory foam works very well, and I really felt that the mattress almost ‘hugged’ my body but at the right level.
 Too much ‘hugging’ is not ideal.
 The foam is responsive and after a few nights the sleeping experience gets better and better so as I mentioned at the beginning of this review, you should give at least a week for all rolled up mattresses before drawing a conclusion.
 I also need to point out here, that the Simba mattress does not have the normal big coils that spring mattresses have.
-Instead, conical micro-coils are used with the purpose to create this bounce feeling that traditional memory foam mattresses do not have.
+Instead, conical micro-coils are used with the purpose to create this bouncy feeling that traditional memory foam mattresses do not have.

-As for the balance of the mattress and the support that is offered even on the edges, Simba does a good job and I felt the same when I lied in the middle of the bed or on the sides of it.
+As for the balance of the mattress and the support that is offered even on the edges, Simba does a good job and I felt the same when I slept in the middle of the bed or on the sides of it.

-Finally, the mattress seems to breath quite well and I felt that even during a couple of really hot summer days, the surface remained relatively cool which is quite important.
+Finally, the mattress seems to breathe quite well and I felt that even during a couple of really hot summer days, the surface remained relatively cool which is quite important.
 The Simbatex layer seems to do what the manufacturer claims.
 Combined with the nice sleeping surface it gave me a really ‘cool’ bed.

 BED TYPE & COMPATIBILITY